LipsaPatro-19/EcommerceSpringAPI/HELP.md

 @Qualifier - It is specific

+RestTemplate is class which helps us to make a http call to another service and RestTemplateBulider helps in building the RestTemplate with some basic configuration
 Tried making http call using RestTemplate of Spring.
 Also applied Adapter pattern i guess like mapping a particular object to a different required object or list of object.